tpmn/gat/ScriptGuide_EN/README.md

 ### How to Get TPMN AdTag for app(GAT) Inventory ID

 - You need be provided with inventory Id from us before you use GAT.
-- You can contact TPMN Manager or send a mail to info@tpmn.io(CEO e-mail) to get inventory Id for each slot.
+- You can contact TPMN Manager or send a mail to info@tpmn.io to get inventory Id for each slot.
 Below is the format example.
 > Name and Position :
 >
 > AppBundle Id :